-In this post, I’ll show you how to build a computer desk as part of the matching series of DIY home office furniture I’ve been building for my Dad!
+In this post, I’ll show you how to build a DIY computer desk with drawers!

 This post is sponsored by Kreg Tool and contains affiliate links.
 See policies for details.